Wildlife Observation

 13

 Heading back west on the same road, be sure to stop a few times along the way.
-In this sector, you will find several popular bird-watching sites, including the Baie-Johan-Beetz marsh where you may spot American bitterns, green-winged teals and up to 40 species of passerines.
+In this area, you will find several popular bird-watching sites, including the marsh in Baie-Johan-Beetz where you may spot American bitterns, green-winged teals and up to 40 species of passerines.

 360 km (225 mi.)Rivière-au-Tonnerre to Pointe-aux-Outardes